sidestream-tech/.github/.github/ISSUE_TEMPLATE/20-task-tutorial.md

 ---
-name: New Task Tutorial
+name: New Task - The Tutorial
-about: Use this template to learn about New Task template
+about: Use this template to learn about `New Task` template
 title: "[TASK NAME]"
 ---
 ### Goal